Resonance form factors from finite-volume correlation functions with the external field method: Introduction

-\item[iii)] The central result of the paper is the derivation of the generalized L\"uscher equation in the periodic external field.
+\item[ii)] In order to describe the form factor, one has to inject a non-zero momentum transfer between the initial and final states.
+This can be achieved by placing a system in a spatially periodic external field, whose frequency is equal to the momentum transfer.
+The details are considered in Sect.~\ref{sec:Mathieu}, where the result of Ref.~\cite{QCDSF:2017ssq} concerning the determination of the form factor of a stable particle using the Feynman-Hellmann method has been re-derived and extended (see Sect.~\ref{sec:energyshift-1}). \item[iii)] The central result of the paper is the derivation of the generalized L\"uscher equation in the periodic external field.
 Symbolically, this can be written as \eq \det\biggl(X^{-1}-\frac{1}{2}\,\Pi\biggr)=0\, , \en see Eqs.~(\ref{eq:luescher_ext}) and (\ref{eq:Xm1}) for more details.
 Here, the matrix $X^{-1}$ is a counterpart of the inverse $K$-matrix, $p\cot\delta(p)$, and the loop function $\Pi$ corresponds to the L\"uscher zeta-function $Z_{00}$, when the external periodic field is turned on.
 This equation enables one to extract the contact contribution $\kappa$ from the two-particle energy spectrum in the external field, provided the single particle form factor and the phase shift have been computed in advance.
-The extraction of $\kappa$ can be performed at real energies, and so an analytic continuation is not needed.
+The extraction of $\kappa$ can be performed at real energies, an analytic continuation is not needed.
 The infinite-volume limit is trivial since, by definition, the contact terms can contain only exponentially suppressed corrections for the large box sizes.